-- An employer who uses WIOA core program services more than once during the last three reporting periods is only counted once in reporting. - DOL is not requiring states to use data for services delivered to employers prior to July 2016 to fulfill the prior three reporting periods' requirement. - For employers with more than one physical location, each location is counted as a separate establishment (TEGL 10-16, Change 1, Attachment 4, Table A) (PDF). - Qualifying "Core Services" are defined in TEGL 10-16, Change 1, Attachment 4, Table B (PDF).
+- An employer who uses WIOA core program services more than once during the last three reporting periods is only counted once in reporting. - For employers with more than one physical location, each location is counted as a separate establishment (TEGL 10-16, Change 2, Attachment 4, Table A) (PDF). - Qualifying "Core Services" are defined in TEGL 10-16, Change 2, Attachment 4, Table B (PDF).